MultiTechSystems/multitechsystems.github.io/lorawan-app-connect-mqtt.md

 ### Settings
 * DevEUI - End-Device EUI
-* AppEUI - AppEUI to assign device record on Join, must match Default App EUI setting to forward to application
+* AppEUI - AppEUI to assign device record on Join, must match Default App EUI setting to forward to application unless catch-all AppEUI FF-FF-FF-FF-FF-FF-FF-FF is used for the Default App (Cloud Connector) setting
 * AppKey - AppKey of end-device to authenticate join and create session keys
-* Device Profile - default settings to assign device on join
+* Device Profile - Default settings to assign device on join
 * Network Profile - Class and RF settings to use for device session, MAC commands are sent to update the end-device